 Facing the threat of a state takeover, a major California community college district is under pressure to resolve wide-ranging financial issues.

-The Peralta Community College District, serving about 18,000 students in several East Bay communities, is in the early stages of implementing recommendations to improve budget, auditing, staffing and enrollment problems, among other issues highlighted by the Fiscal Crisis and Management Assistance Team (FCMAT), an agency established and funded by the state to provide advice to districts facing financial problems.
+The Peralta Community College District, serving about 18,000 full-time students in several East Bay communities, is in the early stages of implementing recommendations to improve budget, auditing, staffing and enrollment problems, among other issues highlighted by the Fiscal Crisis and Management Assistance Team (FCMAT), an agency established and funded by the state to provide advice to districts facing financial problems.

 The Peralta district is home to four community colleges: Berkeley City College, the College of Alameda, Laney College and Merritt College.